plandes/zotsite/README.md

 ## Sample Site

-See the [example site], which provides a variety of resources found in my own library.  *Note:* To my knowledge, all of these resources are free to distribute and violate no laws.
+See the [live demo], which provides a variety of resources found in my own library.  *Note:* To my knowledge, all of these resources are free to distribute and violate no laws.
 If I've missed one, please [create an issue](CONTRIBUTING.md).